 While not all couples choose to stay married after infidelity, the ones that do typically need a roadmap for how to navigate through the rough waters.
 Most focus on behaviors they want their spouse to stop doing, and neglect to focus on the emotions and patterns that are under the surface.
 So if you decide to stay married after the affair, then explore what has helped others repair after an affair.

 First, try to make sense of the timing of the affair.
 Was there a reason the affair started when it did?
 What made the person more open to flirting during this time?

 Each affair is different and can vary in length and degree.
 But people aren’t always open to pursuing someone more than their spouse, so it can be helpful to better understand the significance of the timing of the affair.

 Extramarital affairs are one way people deal with discomfort.
 Turning to another person who sympathizes with you or takes your side can be comforting.
-And often when in discomfort, a person acts on what feels good in the moment without thinking about the long term consequences of turning to another person.
+And often when in discomfort, a person acts on what feels good at the moment without thinking about the long-term consequences of turning to another person.
 In this way, an affair is a symptom of a relationship disturbance and/or emotional process.

 Brave Couple’s Guide to Repairing from an Affair

 If an affair is a symptom, then it brings with it an opportunity for growth if you take it.
 But you have to eventually get beyond the affair, the hurt, and the anger to improve how you relate and think about your spouse.

 Here are three steps to not only recover from an affair but to also make your marriage less vulnerable to infidelity in the future:

 - End the affair: You cannot make repairs when you are still actively pursuing a relationship with the person you are having an affair with.
 Ending the affair is the only way to truly address the problems that it covers up.
 Did you take responsibility for ending the affair or did you end it only when your spouse persuaded you to?